jewettaij/visfd/doc/doc_filter_mrc.md

 (tomogram), and save the result as a new .mrc/.rec file.
-Several primitive filters are included including low-pass, high-pass, thresholding, brightness inversions, [generalized](https://en.wikipedia.org/wiki/Generalized_normal_distribution#Version_1) [Gaussian](https://en.wikipedia.org/wiki/Gaussian_blur), [Difference-of-Gaussian](https://en.wikipedia.org/wiki/Difference_of_Gaussians), [Laplacian-of-Gaussian](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian), edge detectors, and fluctuation (noise) detectors are available
+Several primitive filters are included including low-pass, high-pass, edge detectors, ridge detectors, thresholding, brightness inversions, [generalized](https://en.wikipedia.org/wiki/Generalized_normal_distribution#Version_1) [Gaussian](https://en.wikipedia.org/wiki/Gaussian_blur), [Difference-of-Gaussian](https://en.wikipedia.org/wiki/Difference_of_Gaussians), [Laplacian-of-Gaussian](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian), and fluctuation (noise) detectors are available

 Lastly, the *filter_mrc* program can be used as a crude paint program to modify, edit, or annotate existing volumetric images.

-All filters support "masking".
+All operations support "masking".
 An image *mask* can be used to exclude certain voxels or regions from consideration.
 (Typically these are voxels which have been characterized previously.